Blog

 Training staff on the importance of sustainable sourcing practices and how to communicate these values to customers also plays an important role in implementing your climate strategy.
 Provide information such as eco-labels on menu items that reflect your sustainable sourcing practices to raise awareness among customers and encourage support for environmentally responsible choices.
 The impact this has on consumer behavior also cannot be understated as their choices regarding the type of cuisine, portion sizes, and frequency of dining out directly influence the demand for certain food products, ultimately impacting the volume your emissions in tons of CO₂ equivalent.

 Players in the food service industry may take steps to reduce their Scope 1 and 2 emissions, but finding effective ways to address the larger impact of Scope 3 emissions remains a challenge.
-In a recent update by SBTi, 239 companies had their net-zero targets removed with about half of these companies citing getting a handle on Scope 3 emissions to be the main pain point.
+In a recent update by SBTi, 239 companies had their targets removed with about half of these companies citing getting a handle on Scope 3 emissions to be the main pain point.

 While there are still unknowns in terms of upcoming regulations, policy frameworks and technological developments, there already are concrete actions that can be taken now to advance your sustainability efforts.
 Already a trusted partner by players in Food Service, Carbon Maps’ platform offers: